rakugoteam/Godot-Icons-Fonts/README.md

 ![github-top-lang][lang] ![lic] ![lic-font]

-# Icons Fonts for Godot
+# Godot Icons Fonts

 **Compatible with Godot 4.x**

-This addon allows to easy find, use and recolor popular icons fonts in your Godot project.
+Makes easy to find and use icons from popular icon-fonts in your Godot project.

 ## What problems it solves: